Crisis Management in Project Management

 Tip 3 # Focus on the Big Picture

-Focus on the big picture rather than trivial details in order to take the right decisions.
+Focus on the big picture rather than trivial details in order to make the right decisions.

 Tip 4 # Be open to New Ideas